 The revenue you would receive if a building’s leasable space was 100% occupied, and all square footage was leased at market rent.

 A property at full occupancy, except for an expected “systemic” level of vacancy, whose NOI is flat or growing relatively smoothly year-over-year.
-For instance, an apartment building with 4% yearly vacancy and 2.5% yearly NOI growth.
+For instance, a 100-unit apartment building with 4% yearly vacancy and 2.5% yearly NOI growth.

 Churn in property occupancy when a tenant lease expires and they vacate.